galaxyproject/galaxy-hub/src/news/2021-07-galaxy-update/index.md

 </div>

 **[PeerJ](https://peerj.com/)** is an Open Access publisher of seven peer-reviewed journals.
 Our mission is to give researchers the publishing tools and services they want with a unique and exciting experience.
-PeerJ offers a unique [Lifetime Membership model](https://www.youtube.com/watch?v=Cv3ooRV7dcY) for Open Access, allowing authors to **pay once and publish for life.** PeerJ’s journal portfolio includes *PeerJ Computer Science* and *PeerJ - the journal of Life & Environment*.
-PeerJ is sponsoring the [Best Poster/Demo presentation award](https://gcc2021.sched.com/sponsor/peerj) at GCC2021.
+PeerJ offers a unique [Lifetime Membership model](https://www.youtube.com/watch?v=Cv3ooRV7dcY) for Open Access, allowing authors to **pay once and publish for life.**  PeerJ is sponsoring the [Best Poster/Demo presentation award](https://gcc2021.sched.com/sponsor/peerj) at GCC2021.
 </div>